jehoj5/VGG-Net/README.md

-# VGGNet CNN Model Implementation with PyTorch
+# PyTorch - VGGNet CNN Model Training
 ## Overview

-This project provides an easy-to-understand implementation of the VGGNet Convolutional Neural Network (CNN) model using PyTorch.
-The model is implemented in a Google Colab notebook, making it convenient for users to run and experiment with the code in a cloud-based environment.
+This project provides a simple and beginner-friendly implementation of the VGGNet Convolutional Neural Network (CNN) using PyTorch.
+The model is developed in Google Colab, making it easy to run, learn, and experiment with image classification tasks.

-## VGGNet
+## Features

-VGGNet is a deep convolutional neural network architecture that was proposed by the Visual Graphics Group (VGG) at the University of Oxford.
-It gained popularity for its simplicity and achieved strong performance on various image classification tasks.
+* VGGNet architecture implemented with PyTorch
+* Well-structured and easy-to-understand code
+* Google Colab compatible
+* Suitable for learning deep learning and CNN concepts

-## Implementation
+## Requirements

-The implementation in this project is designed to be beginner-friendly and easily understandable.
-The code is organized into logical sections with comments to explain each step of the process.
-The architecture of VGGNet is defined using PyTorch's neural network module, making it straightforward for users to grasp the structure of the model.
+* PyTorch
+* Google Colab / Jupyter Notebook

-## Getting Started
+## Usage

-To get started with the project, follow these steps:

-1. Open the Google Colab notebook (`vggnet_implementation.ipynb`) in your Google Drive.

-2. Run each cell in the notebook sequentially to understand the implementation and observe the results.
+Open the notebook and run the cells sequentially to explore the VGGNet architecture, training process, and results.

-## Dependencies

-The project has the following dependencies:

-- PyTorch: The deep learning framework used for implementing and training the VGGNet model.

 Install the dependencies using the following command in a Colab cell:

 ```python